nunoarmando/xubuntu-environment-prep/README.md

 - Filezilla
 - Skype
 - PHP (5.6 or 7.1) + Composer
-- Config - Current Apache port (80 => 81) to have 80 port free for docker
+- Config - Current Apache port (80 => 81) to have 80 port free for Docker
 - Config - Hosts (Add needed hosts)

-#### List of applications to remove

-- pidgin
-- gnome-mines
-- gnome-sudoku
-- sgt-puzzles
-- xfce4-appfinder
-- xfce4-notes
-- xfce4-screenshooter
-- gnote
-- onboard
-- orage
-- libreoffice-math
-- catfish
-- thunderbird
-- transmission-gtk
-- transmission-common

 #### How to install